RedAngel121/NytePack/README.md

         Do something about the Create Mechanical Drill, makes things too easy (slow down or disable ore drilling using create)
         Adjust scaling health for distance instead https://github.com/SilentChaos512/ScalingHealth/wiki/Making-a-datapack Create Deco - investigate and possibly Disable "coin stacks"?
-        Investigate steam and rails for stuff we dont want (phantom rails?)
+        Investigate steam and rails for stuff we dont want (phantom rails/bogies?)
         Investigate Glassential functional glass blocks
         Determine if Pams food extended is just too much Investigate secret rooms
-        Blood Magic Sigil of Air and (something about a meteor that dev is concerned about)
+        Blood Magic Sigil of Air and (something about a meteor that dev is concerned about) IE Wooden Storage Crate and Wooden Barrel?

     CONFIGS:
         FIX SOL SWEET POTATO
         adjust the corail tombstone config as needed